 After discharging a water mist fire extinguisher, the clean-up is quick and easy, with most of the water agent evaporating upon contact with the fire.
 These extinguishers are perfect for kitchens and food prep areas (where traditional powder or wet chemicals would usually leave a messy, poisonous residue and may involve having to shut down for a period) or areas where the contents are paper based or valuable.
 The extinguishers are also suitable for boats and other confined spaces.
-The LPCB approval on these extinguishers certifies ratings of up to 13A, 21B and 75F (on the 6litre model), unheard of for water fire extinguishers.
+The LPCB approval on these extinguishers certifies ratings of up to 13A, 21B (on the 6 litre model), unheard of for water fire extinguishers.
 Having passed a 35kV dielectrical test, water mist extinguishers are safe to use around electrical equipment without endangering the user.

 Take a look at the full range of water mist fire extinguishers, exclusively available online from Safelincs.

 Landlords frequently install main smoke alarm systems to BS5839 part 6 grade D in their premises.
 These smoke alarms should be regularly tested to ensure that they are in good working condition.
 Visiting the tenant regularly is not really an option, so how can you ensure the tenant is testing the alarm?
 The solution is easy – When purchasing smoke alarms from Safelincs, the buyer can ask for emailed or texted reminders to be send to a chosen email address or mobile number.
 Just choose your preferred frequency of reminder and Safelincs will take care of the rest.
 This service and how the tenant should act on receipt of a reminder should then be mentioned in the tenancy agreement.